 If arriving via the Confederation Bridge, follow the TransCanada Highway to Charlottetown following the Charlottetown Bypass and connecting back to the TransCanada at the Hillsborough River Bridge on the east side of Charlottetown where you will enter Points East Coastal Drive.
 Proceed by following the Star Fish signs to discover the special places along Points East Coastal Drive.

-The fare for the ferry is paid only when leaving the Island.
-Up-to-the-minute schedule information is available by telephoning, toll-free, 1-888-249-SAIL (7245).
+Up-to-the-minute schedule information is available by telephoning, toll-free, 1-877-635-SAIL (7245).
 The ferry does not operate from the end of December until early May.
 Make a Reservation Today

 A number of companies offer shuttle services by van to and from Charlottetown (and selected other Island locations) and Halifax, Nova Scotia.
 These companies operate from various locations and on different schedules; contact each for details about their specific services.